zceeg70/PlotCSV/README.txt

 The script loads this as a JSON object - it is sensitive to formatting.
 Google will help with any errors that point to the config file.

-Will NOT run on python 2.7 without proper install of matplotlib (needs the 32-bit edition)
+Will NOT run on python 2.7 without proper install of matplotlib (needs the 32-bit edition of python & numpy)

 ** To change the plots **